KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ### "How might we"

-Members of the Nurture, Outreach, Witness (NOW) Committee, which plans outreach for the church, would begin to collaborate on a new church marketing plan.
-I would be the facilitator for brainstorming and planning group work.
+Members of the Nurture, Outreach, Witness (NOW) Committee, which plans outreach for the church, began to collaborate on a new church marketing plan.
+I was the facilitator for brainstorming and planning group work.

-We would start by reflecting on the existing Vision and Mission Statements
+We started by reflecting on the existing Vision and Mission Statements

 Church Vision Statement
 ![](new-marketing-strategy/vision-statement.jpg)